About

 1997: Founded Bug Jr. Systems (As Bug Jr. Software), recruiting a team of technology enthusiasts and professionals to work on web development projects and custom Win32 software development in Borland Delphi.
 Released a number of shareware applications, and began working on network design and administration projects.

-2001: Certified as a MCP (Microsoft Certified Professional), MCSE (Microsoft Certified Systems Engineer), and CompTIA A+ Certified technician.
-Began teaching A+ Certification courses at The University of Akron, while studying for a bachelors degree in psychology.
+2001: Certified as an MCP (Microsoft Certified Professional), MCSE (Microsoft Certified Systems Engineer), and CompTIA A+ Certified technician.
+Began teaching A+ Certification courses at The University of Akron, while studying for a bachelor’s degree in psychology.

 2004: Graduated Magna Cum Laude from the University of Akron (UA), as a presidential and university honors scholar.
 Applied and accepted to the experimental psychology MA-PhD program at The University of Toledo (UT).